moggieuk/Happy-Hare/README.md

 MMU_RECOVER TOOL=1 GATE=2 LOADED=0 - tell Happy Hare that T1 is being serviced by gate #2 and the filament is Unloaded
 ```
 > [!NOTE]
 > The default automatic recovery will avoid some expensive/invasive testing that can detect contions that would not normally be discovered (like filament trapped in extruder but not registering on toolhead sensor).
 Use can add the `MMU_RECOVER STRICT=1` parameter to force these extra tests or by configuring `strict_filament_recover: 1` in `mmu_parameters.cfg`.
-The reason this isn't the default behavor is that it could result in the extruder heating up unexpectedly.
+The reason this isn't the default behavior is that it could result in the extruder heating up unexpectedly.

 </details>